Former Maryland Resident Pleads Guilty to Conspiracy to Defraud the United States

 Used Secret Foreign Accounts to Hide over $500,000 in Funds and Avoid Paying Taxes

-Greenbelt, Maryland – A South Carolina man pleaded guilty to a criminal information charging conspiracy to defraud the United States for the purpose of obstructing the functions of the Internal Revenue Service (IRS), announced U.S. Attorney Rod J. Rosenstein of the District of Maryland and Acting Deputy Assistant Attorney General Stuart M. Goldberg of the Justice Department’s Tax Division.
+A South Carolina man pleaded guilty to a criminal information charging conspiracy to defraud the United States for the purpose of obstructing the functions of the Internal Revenue Service (IRS), announced Acting Deputy Assistant Attorney General Stuart M. Goldberg of the Justice Department’s Tax Division and U.S. Attorney Rod J. Rosenstein of the District of Maryland.

-According to information presented in court, Menachem Shoham, age 67, of Rockville, Maryland, conspired with several family members and with Martin Lack, a former asset manager at a firm in Zurich, to maintain undeclared offshore bank accounts in order to conceal assets and income from the IRS.
+According to information presented in court, Menachem Shoham, 67, conspired with several family members and with Martin Lack, a former asset manager at a firm in Zurich, to maintain undeclared offshore bank accounts in order to conceal assets and income from the IRS.
 Lack pleaded guilty in 2014 to a charge of conspiracy to defraud the United States.

 “In today’s plea, Menachem Shoham admitted to conspiring to defraud the IRS through the use of undeclared offshore bank accounts, secretly tapping into the funds through large cash withdrawals abroad and employing credit cards directly linked to the accounts to pay personal expenses,” said Acting Deputy Assistant Attorney General Goldberg.
 “This case is another step in the department’s ongoing efforts, along with its partners in the IRS, to actively investigate and prosecute the illegal use of offshore bank accounts, not just in Switzerland, but around the world.”